btrifonovQA/Automation-Exploration-Learning/Playwright/note.md

-# To run reminder
+# To run

 // get dependencies
 npm i

-// start up site
+// start up site (only for JS version, TS will auto start server) npm start
-npm start

 npm run server

 //
 npm test -> run tests

 //note for site
-if events are not deleted after creation after 2-3 events are created they break UI, due to this they are deleted after each creation
+if events are not deleted after creation (say after 2-3 events are created) they break UI, due to this they are deleted after each creation